SpacelandingCat/leetcode/Explore/Introduction to Data Structure. Arrays 101/001. Introduction. Max Consecutive Ones/README.md

 ### Condition:

->Given a binary array nums, return the maximum number of consecutive 1's in the array.
+>Given a binary array `nums`, return the maximum number of consecutive 1's in the array.

 ### Example 1: